csckcac/platform/products/apimgt/modules/samples/YahooPlaceFinder/README.txt

 9. Login as the user "subscriber1" with password "subscriber1".
 Click on the "Applications" tab at the top of the page, and create a new application.
 Provide any name you prefer.

-10. Now click on the "APIs" tab at the top of the page, select the "TwitterSearch" API and subscribe to it using the newly created application.
+10. Now click on the "APIs" tab at the top of the page, select the "YahooPlaceFinder" API and subscribe to it using the newly created application.
 Go to the "My Subscriptions" tab.
-Click on the "Generate Production Key" button followed by the "Show Key" button to obtain an Application key.
+Click on the "Generate" option in-front of the label "Production Key" and then select the "Show Key" option to obtain an Application key.

 11. Now we are ready to invoke the API.
 Copy and paste following into a new console window & execute it.